IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

 # Devlog

+## 2 April 2024 | 14:55
+### Check In
+ * Going to get some of the level functionality built out :P
+ * Want to try and get the basic game loop working :P
+ * Need to do the documentation

+### Goals
+ * finish implementing level manager
+ * kill able enemies and respawning enemies
+ * player death
+ * Documentation for VS submission

-  ## 2 April 2024 | 11:40
+## 2 April 2024 | 12:50
 ### Check In
  * Built out level class
  * Started building out level manager
  * Made some quick place holder art

 ### Next Steps
  * finish implementing level manager